 Habits require learning and practice, and depending on your unique skills and strengths, developing positive leadership habits may call for coaching until those skills are mastered.
 The leader who has the respect and trust of his or her team doesn’t pretend to know everything and engages with team members with honesty tempered by tact.
 Brilliant leaders know they can’t rest on existing skills and past accomplishments, but must continue to strive to be better – just as they expect their team members to do.

-If you’re interested in developing your full potential as a leader, I invite you to check out my books on leadership.
-As with any other skills, leadership skills can be fine-tuned, updated, and applied better, and my books show you exactly how to do that.
+As with any other skills, leadership skills can be fine-tuned, updated, and applied better.
 You’re in a leadership position.
 Why not make the most of it, take your organization beyond what it expected to do, and be remembered as one of the exceptional and inspiring leaders in your organization?
 I’d be honored to help you do that.